 Agriculture is also practiced here.
 Abundance of water and fertile soil helps in the cultivation of sugarcane, rice, wheat and garlic.
 Poplar and eucalyptus are a part of agri-forestry which adds to the income of the farmers.

-Yamuna Nagar has good connection of railways and roadways.
-Chandigarh has the nearest airport.
+Yamuna Nagar ha a good connection of railways and roadways, with the nearest airport being at Chandigarh.